cloud-whisperer/mini-projects/nlb-ec2s/README.md

 ## 📌 Project Description
 This mini-project showcases how to set up a **Network Load Balancer (NLB)** that distributes **TCP traffic** across **two EC2 instances** located in different **Availability Zones (AZs)** within the **same VPC and Region**.
 It's designed to be lightweight and beginner-friendly while demonstrating core AWS networking concepts like **layer 4 load balancing**, **target groups**, and **cross-AZ high availability**.

+The architecture performs the following actions:
+- 🔗   Listens for incoming TCP traffic on port 80
+- 📍   Distributes connections to EC2 instances in multiple AZs
+- 📈   Monitors instance health via HTTP path-based health checks
+- 📤   Ensures high availability through cross-AZ load balancing
+- 🔒   Applies Security Groups to permit HTTP access from the internet
+- 🧾   **Logs health checks and connection attempts for visibility and debugging**

+This project is a great introduction to **high-availability network architectures** and **layer 4 load balancing** using AWS-native services.

 ![Alt Text](700x500_network_diagram_lc.jpg)
 ---